computationclub/computationclub.github.io/.github/issue_template.md

 ### Same day / A few days later (but not too long!)

-- [ ] Double check that someone (Leo or Dan) at Geckoboard is able to host on the planned date; if not:
+- [ ] Double check with Leo that Geckoboard is able to host on the planned date; if not:
   * [ ] Make a Doodle poll with potential dates
   * [ ] Announce the poll on Slack
   * [ ] Announce the poll on the mailing list